Groundnut (Apios americana)

 Groundnut or hopniss (Apios americana) is a member of the family Fabaceae, along with common garden beans and certain tuber forming plants like jicama and ahipa, to which the relationship is more apparent.
-Hopniss goes by a lot of names, most of which are not particularly apt.
-In fact, I have chosen to follow the lead of Rhizowen Radix in calling it by it’s Lenape name, Hopniss, in violation of my normal practice of adopting the most common name for a plant.
-In this case, the most common name is groundnut, an appellation that is both confusing and misleading, since the peanut is more commonly known as the groundnut and this plant does not produce a nut in the ground or, indeed, any nuts at all.
+This plant goes by a lot of names, most of which are not particularly apt.
+I have tried to popularize the name Lenape name hopniss, but the web stats are clear: people are searching for groundnut but 20 to 1 or more, so I have returned to calling the plant groundnut in this guide.
+Groundnut is a name that can be both confusing and misleading, since the peanut is more commonly known as the groundnut and this plant does not produce a nut in the ground or, indeed, any nuts at all.
 Other common but sometimes poorly chosen names include openauk (another native American name), Indian potato, potato bean, vine bean, or American hodoimo (hodoimo is a related Asian species).
 What an unwieldy bunch!
 Hopniss sounds a lot more appealing, but I’ll stick to groundnut (mostly).

-Following the famine, Hopniss was exported to Ireland and other European countries, but failed to catch on, as has been the case with so many New World root crops.
-In the case of Hopniss, the main problem was that it fails to yield significantly as an annual.
+Following the famine, groundnut was exported to Ireland and other European countries, but failed to catch on, as has been the case with so many New World root crops.
+In the case of groundnut, the main problem was that it fails to yield significantly as an annual.
 This makes it hard to fit into traditional row cropping.

-Although they taste similar to potato, Hopniss tubers have a very high fraction of protein, which probably makes them a healthier staple than starchy roots.
+Although they taste similar to potato, groundnut tubers have a very high fraction of protein, which probably makes them a healthier staple than starchy roots.

 The tubers are usually peeled, as the skin is somewhat woody, particularly in older tubers.
 It slips off fairly easily when they are boiled, but can be removed with a vegetable peeler for any other method of preparation.

-As with many plants that have been only lightly domesticated, Hopniss can present digestive difficulties for some people.
-A small fraction of people who eat Hopniss will experience symptoms ranging from light abdominal cramping to extreme abdominal pain that lasts for hours and is accompanied by diarrhea and vomiting.
+As with many plants that have been only lightly domesticated, groundnut can present digestive difficulties for some people.
+A small fraction of people who eat groundnut will experience symptoms ranging from light abdominal cramping to extreme abdominal pain that lasts for hours and is accompanied by diarrhea and vomiting.
 Because of this, I recommend starting with small portions and keeping them small for the first ten times that you eat it.
-It appears that most people who have problems will not experience symptoms the first few times that they eat Hopniss, but most will within the first ten times.
+It appears that most people who have problems will not experience symptoms the first few times that they eat groundnut, but most will within the first ten times.
 This pattern suggests some sort of allergy or other immune response, but very little is known about this reaction.
 There are several possible causes.
-Hopniss contains carbohydrates in the form of oligosaccharides, which cause gas and bloating in some people that can be quite unpleasant.
-As a member of the pea family, Hopniss also contains lectins, which cause illness when beans are undercooked.
+Groundnut contains carbohydrates in the form of oligosaccharides, which cause gas and bloating in some people that can be quite unpleasant.
+As a member of the pea family, groundnut also contains lectins, which cause illness when beans are undercooked.
 It is possible that short cooking time does not sufficiently reduce the lectin content, causing bean poisoning.
-I have had a bad reaction to Hopniss and can attest that it is no fun at all.
-I now always boil my Hopniss tubers for 30 minutes and I haven’t had a repeat, although that’s no guarantee that it won’t happen again.
+I have had a bad reaction to groundnut and can attest that it is no fun at all.
+I now always boil my groundnut tubers for 30 minutes and I haven’t had a repeat, although that’s no guarantee that it won’t happen again.

-Like other root crops with long rhizomes (Jerusalem artichoke, for example), Hopniss can be a bit hard to control.
+Like other root crops with long rhizomes (Jerusalem artichoke, for example), groundnut can be a bit hard to control.
 It is difficult to find all of the tubers and new plants can form even from small bits of rhizome.
 It isn’t an ideal candidate for annual rotation with other crops.
-I recommend setting aside a permanent area for Hopniss cultivation.
+I recommend setting aside a permanent area for groundnut cultivation.

-Not much is know about growing Hopniss from seed, but the seeds are beans and will probably store just as more common garden beans do.
+Not much is know about growing groundnut from seed, but the seeds are beans and will probably store just as more common garden beans do.

 The tubers are very cold tolerant and you can probably plant them at any time of year when the soil can be worked in zone 5 or above.
 I plant them about four inches deep, on 12 inch centers with trellising or 36 inch centers without.
 If you live in a really cold climate, you can mulch over them for a bit of insurance.

-Although it can be grown without any support, Hopniss will yield more with something sturdy for its vines to climb.
-Although the plant is perennial, Hopniss vines die back at the end of the growing season, so tall annual crops can provide a good trellis for it.
+Although it can be grown without any support, groundnut will yield more with something sturdy for its vines to climb.
+Although the plant is perennial, groundnut vines die back at the end of the growing season, so tall annual crops can provide a good trellis for it.
 Some plants that have been used succesfully are corn, sunflowers, and Jerusalem artichokes.

-Many root crops that can be grown as perennials also serve as annuals, but Hopniss really yields best as a perennial on a two or three year growing cycle.
+Many root crops that can be grown as perennials also serve as annuals, but groundnut really yields best as a perennial on a two or three year growing cycle.

-Hopniss is most commonly started from tubers.
+Groundnut is most commonly started from tubers.
 This provides about a year head start over growing from seed and ensures that the variety will be true to type.
-Hopniss can be propagated from cuttings and tissue culture protocols have been worked out as well, but it is such a prolific producer of tubers that most people will find the alternatives unnecessary.
+Groundnut can be propagated from cuttings and tissue culture protocols have been worked out as well, but it is such a prolific producer of tubers that most people will find the alternatives unnecessary.

-A. priceana, Traveler’s Delight or Price’s Groundnut, is a much less common cousin of Hopniss that is found primarily in Tennessee and in surrounding states to a lesser extent.
-Like A. forunei, it produces a single tuber, which can grow larger than Hopniss tubers in the summer heat of Tennessee, but grows depressingly slowly here.
+A. priceana, Traveler’s Delight or Price’s Groundnut, is a much less common cousin of groundnut that is found primarily in Tennessee and in surrounding states to a lesser extent.
+Like A. forunei, it produces a single tuber, which can grow larger than groundnut tubers in the summer heat of Tennessee, but grows depressingly slowly here.

 This is a threatened plant and you probably should not forage for its tubers in the wild.
 It does set seed though and if you live in an area where it grows, you might collect some.
 As far as I can tell, neither the USDA or any other institution holds accessions of A. priceana seed and it seems like a really good idea to collect some before it disappears.
 I hope that we can one day offer seeds, but our plants have not flowered yet.
 Perhaps in some unusually warm year, they will.